ImPACTS

 The U.S. Department of Energy (DOE) has invested significant resources in the development of the Energy Exascale Earth System Model (E3SM).
 Until, recently the AMOC has been much too weak relative to other models and observational estimates.
 While changes to E3SM have improved AMOC, it still remains weak limiting the ability of E3SM to understand and predict changes to AMOC.

-Scientific Discovery through Advanced Computing (SciDAC) program, a partnership between DOE’s Advanced Scientific Computing Research (ASCR) and Biological and Environmental Research (BER) Offices, launched the Improving Projections of AMOC and Collapse Through Advanced Simulations (ImPACTS) project.
+In 2022 the DOE's Scientific Discovery through Advanced Computing (SciDAC) program, a partnership between DOE’s Advanced Scientific Computing Research (ASCR) and Biological and Environmental Research (BER) Offices, launched the Improving Projections of AMOC and Collapse Through Advanced Simulations (ImPACTS) project.
 The ImPACTS project has two main objectives: 1) increase our physical understanding of AMOC and how it is represented in Earth System Models (ESMs), 2) develop advances in analyses, workflows, and eddy-resolving ESM initialization and efficiency to enable long-term simulations of AMOC and its stability.
 In the first objective, we will bring together analyses from the ESM and applied math communities to accelerate our analysis capability and transform our understanding of AMOC.
 While ML/AI analyses for ESM simulations has expanded greatly, none of these analyses have proven transformational.
 By leveraging the state-of-the-science in AI from the RAPIDS2 institute, we will push the boundaries of AI for ESM analysis.
 In the second objective, we will utilize recent successes in AI to generate physics-constrained initial conditions at eddy-resolving resolution, allowing us to dramatically reduce the extreme times to achieve ocean equilibration.
 Improvements in MPAS-ocean model throughput will increase E3SM exascale readiness and has the potential to more than double the performance of the model.
 Taken together, these improvements will allow us to simulate hundreds of years at eddy-resolving resolution.
 These two primary objectives will proceed in parallel through most of the proposal but will later combine to deeply probe AMOC strength and its stability across model resolutions, which will be informed by a novel simulation campaign.

 a) Vertical profiles of the annual mean overturning stream function from CMIP6 models, evaluated at 26.5N, where E3SM is in yellow and orange (from Weijer et al 2020). b) E3SMv1 maximum AMOC strength (Sv) at 26.5N.
 The orange line is HR, and teal is LRtunedHR (from Caldwell et al 2019).
 The gray shaded region represents the mean plus and minus the range of variability observed at the RAPID station.